wdawson/okta.github.io/_source/_posts/2018-04-02-client-creds-with-spring-boot.md

 The goal of the [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) grant is to allow two machines to communicate securely.
 In this grant type you have a client (think of this as your application) making API requests to another service (this is your resource server).

 To help illustrate why this flow is important, let's take a step back and talk about what we did before OAuth 2.0.

-**NOTE**: If you’re an OAuth pro, you can skip ahead to the [code examples below](#lets-build-an-oauth-20-client-credentials-app) or check out the example on [GitHub](https://github.com/oktadeveloper/spring-boot-client-credentials-example).
+**NOTE**: If you're an OAuth pro, you can skip ahead to the [code examples below](#lets-build-an-oauth-20-client-credentials-app) or check out the example on [GitHub](https://github.com/oktadeveloper/spring-boot-client-credentials-example).

 Before OAuth 2.0 the way developers handled server-to-server authentication was with HTTP Basic Auth.
 Essentially what this boiled down to was that a developer would send over a server's unique username and password (often referred to as an ID and secret) on each request.
 The API service would then validate this username and password on every request by connecting to a user store (database, LDAP, etc.) in order to validate the credentials.